Azure-Samples/communication-services-python-quickstarts/callautomation-azure-openai-voice/readme.md

 # Call Automation - Quick Start Sample

-This is a sample application demonstrated during Microsoft Build 2024.
+This is a sample application demonstrated during Microsoft Ignite 2024.
 It highlights an integration of Azure Communication Services with Azure OpenAI Service to enable intelligent conversational agents.

 ## Prerequisites

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - A deployed Communication Services resource.
 [Create a Communication Services resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
-- A [phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number) in your Azure Communication Services resource that can make outbound calls.
+- A [phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number) in your Azure Communication Services resource that can get inbound calls.
 NB: phone numbers are not available in free subscriptions.
 - [Python](https://www.python.org/downloads/) 3.7 or above.
 - An Azure OpenAI Resource and Deployed Model.
 See [instructions](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).